Bebe Rexha Stuns In Incredibly Low-Cut Jumpsuit

 “U know how to slay,” a fifth follower commented.

-Last month, Bebe released a new single for Disney’s Maleficent: Mistress of Evil soundtrack, “You Can’t Stop The Girl.”
+Last month, Rexha released a new single for Disney’s Maleficent: Mistress of Evil soundtrack, “You Can’t Stop The Girl.”

 She attended the premiere in Los Angeles, California, and met Angelina Jolie, who she considers her girl crush, per The Inquisitr.

 One day ago, Rexha announced that the music video for the song had been released.
-She shared a clip of the video to her Instagram account where she is seen running in a tracksuit with lots of other women.
-In another shot, she is in a black sparkly dress, looking all glamorous.
+She shared a clip of the video to her Instagram account where she was seen running in a tracksuit with lots of other women.
+In another shot, she wore a black sparkly dress, looking all glamorous.

 “#YouCantStopTheGirl video is out now!
 You are capable of anything and everything!
 Thank you to these amazing girls for running with me and supporting me,” she wrote.